Language Basics

 Typed Struct

-Some Structs need to provide certain information.
-For instance, a starter Struct can represent a time schedule-based starter, or a device state change-based starter.
+Some Structs can represent starters based on a time schedule or a device state change.
 Each type of starter must provide a distinct set of Fields.

 # A time schedule starter.